data61/gnaf/README.md

 builds and runs the Scala program, transforms the output to suit Elasticsearch's 'bulk' API and loads the data to create an Elasticsearch index.
 Dependencies:
 - Elasticsearch must be running on http://localhost:9200 (that is its default port);
-- the JSON transformation tool [jq](https://stedolan.github.io/jq/) must be installed.
+- the JSON transformation tool [jq](https://stedolan.github.io/jq/).

 ## Example Elasticsearch Queries